nam27032005/chessbot/README.md

-# Chess Game - Player vs Computer
+# Chess Game - Player vs AI

 This project implements a chess game in Python with a graphical user interface and a computer opponent powered by minimax and alpha-beta pruning enhanced with quiescence search and Zobrist hashing.